arcadianlyric/AppliedML_AgenticAI_MLOps/README.md

 - **LFR Data Monitor** turns sequencing QC into an ML monitoring problem by extracting per-run features and detecting distribution shifts before they affect downstream calling quality.
 - **Google DeepVariant Fine-Tuning** closes the loop by adapting pretrained DeepVariant models to shifted sequencing distributions using transfer learning and GIAB-based validation.
 - **ZeroShot Immune Feature Drift** extends the same drift mindset to foundation model embeddings, tracking immune aging signals without overfitting small biological datasets.
+- **denovo_OLC** assembles linked-read isoform pools with a graph-aware ML prefilter, then documents six separate attempts to let a model choose the final contig — all rejected for the same failure mode — before shipping a cheaper, auditable rule as the production default and demoting the model to a shadow-only monitor.
+- **cLFR_VCpolish** trains a molecule-linkage confidence model with chromosome-held-out cross-validation on two independent GIAB samples, ships it disabled-by-default as a canary, and documents rather than silently patches the chromosomes where the feature set underperforms.

 Together, these projects represent the production substrate: data quality, model quality, reproducibility, drift awareness, and validation.